PFAS plastics are banned: Doctor explains what PFAS does in the body - and ... - Breaking Latest News

 PFAS, also known as per- and polyfluorinated chemicals, have been a well-known and controversial topic of public discussion for years and are now facing a possible ban.
 The substances can be found in numerous products, such as non-stick pans or outdoor clothing.
 “And that’s exactly how they get into the body – where most of them stay forever,” explains Dr. medical Dorrit Rönn.

 With serious consequences: “From impaired liver and thyroid function to an increased risk of cancer – the list of possible health problems is long”.
-Rönn is a specialist in internal medicine and vital strategies with more than 20 years of professional experience.
+Rönn is a private doctor for human medicine with many years of professional experience.
 In this article, she reveals what options there are to protect your own body from the harmful effects and from PFAS in general.

 PFAS – what are they and why are they harmful?